-Consider the act of taking versus making pictures, a dichotomy that underscores a larger assumption about their intention and function, i.e. where meaning is located.
-How we feel about images affects not only how we see them, but how we judge, interpret, and use them.
+Consider the act of taking versus making pictures, a dichotomy that underscores a larger assumption about their intention and interpretation, i.e. where meaning is located.
+How we feel about them affects not only how we see them, but how we judge, interpret, and use them.
 Their omnipresence in our culture suggests their effect on us is deep and lasting, and perhaps insidious.
 “In America”, wrote Susan Sontag, “the photographer is not simply the person who records the past, but the one who invents it.”

 Indeed, photography both reflects and shapes our world, in an ongoing dialogue between what authentically originates from within a culture, and what is then fed back to that culture in the form of images; images that are acted upon, and beget still more images, in an endless cycle of creation and dissolution.
 The further removed we become in the process, the closer we get to what Jean Baudrillard called the hyperreal, where representation gives way to simulation.
-Eventually we altogether lose sight of where we began and we realize what we once considered an uninflected, objective, mechanical eye, a tool for documentation, has become partial, emotional, and subjective, an extension of the human eye constructing culture.

-In the past forty years digital photography has developed a vernacular all its own that differs from film-based photography; its immediacy mirrors the pace of contemporary life, it challenges our expectations of photographic truth in ways that conventional photography never could, and as a nonlinear process, it is truly postmodern, providing a multitude of vantage points from which to approach photographic truth, intention and interpretation.
+In the past forty years digital photography has developed a vernacular all its own that differs from film-based photography; its immediacy mirrors the pace of contemporary life, it challenges our expectations of photographic truth in ways that conventional photography never could, and as a nonlinear process, it is truly postmodern, providing a multitude of vantage points from which to approach photographic meaning, intention and interpretation.

 Further Reading: